linode/apl-docs/docs/for-devs/get-started/lab-14.md

 ---
-slug: part-11
+slug: lab-14
 title: Create a private Git repo
-sidebar_label: Part 11
+sidebar_label: Lab 14
 ---

 As a developer you'll need a Git repository for your code.
 Most organizations will probably have a central code repository like Gitlab, or use Github.
 But if you don't, Otomi has you covered.
 Otomi includes a complete Git solution called Gitea.